Dem investigative dreams to meet cold, hard congressional reality

 Breaking News Emails

-WASHINGTON — Regaining the House majority next year will afford Democrats renewed investigative powers — but not unlimited ones.

-While they'll have tools of the majority at their disposal for the first time in eight years, their ability to put them to use exposing President Donald Trump and his administration will remain limited.
+WASHINGTON — When Democrats take control of the House next year, they will find themselves with new powers to investigate and embarrass the Trump administration.
+But their ability to use those powers may be more limited than many progressive voters may imagine.

-The liberal wish list has been circulating for months — and base voters are hungry for results.
+The liberal wish-list has been circulating for months, and Democratic base voters are hungry for results.

 All the possible upcoming House investigationsNov.
 9, 201805:00

-Some Democrats say their top priority is obtaining the president’s tax returns, which he has repeatedly refused to release since 2016 because he’s said they’re under audit by the IRS.
+Some Democrats say their top priority is obtaining President Donald Trump's tax returns, which he has repeatedly refused to release since 2016 because he's said they're under audit by the IRS.
 Many have their eyes set on unanswered questions surrounding Russian interference in the 2016 campaign, looking to employ subpoena authority to bring in current and former Trump advisers and secure key documents.

 Over the past few days alone, House Democrats have spoken of probing the firing of Attorney General Jeff Sessions, and the president's possible role in hush money payments to alleged former paramours Stormy Daniels and Karen McDougal.